MicrosoftDocs/playfab-docs/playfab-docs/release-notes/index.md

  * In the CURL HTTP implementation, more CURL error states are monitored and processed
  * The Event Pipeline feature now uses and supports the background thread feature
- * When TitleId is not set, API methods now throw real-time exceptions synchronously, rather than reporting the issue in an synchronous or threaded callbacks
+ * When TitleId is not set, API methods now throw real-time exceptions synchronously, rather than reporting the issue in synchronous or threaded callbacks

 ## 200422